Otsmane-Ahmed/MLSecScan/README.md

 - Monitor system resource usage
 - Implement proper error handling
 - Use secure configurations

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

-### Development Guidelines
-- Follow PEP 8 style guide
-- Write clear commit messages
-- Add appropriate documentation
-- Include test cases
-- Update the README if needed

 ## License

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Disclaimer

-This tool is for educational and authorized testing purposes only.
-Users are responsible for ensuring compliance with applicable laws and regulations.
-The developers are not responsible for any misuse or damage caused by this tool.

 Developed by Otsmane Ahmed